Reflects Australian immigration law as at 1 September 2018.

 What is family violence?

-Family violence is any conduct, whether actual or threatened, that causes the victim to be fearful or apprehensive about their own wellbeing or safety.
-Family violence is not limited to physical violence.
-It can include a wide range of behaviour such as:
+Family violence is any conduct, whether actual or threatened, that causes the victim to be fearful or apprehensive about their own well-being or safety.

 - sexual abuse or mistreatment;